July 22, 2003, around 9:30 am

 Ryan Cragun, Tom Triplett, Mark Woolley

-This is the fourth hike that Tom, Mark, and Ryan have done together; but only the third state highpoint.
+This is the fourth hike that Tom, Mark, and I did together; but only the third state highpoint.
 We decided on hiking Mt.
-Elbert because Ryan was driving in from Ohio and this would prevent him from having to drive further than necessary.
-Also, the hikes that we choose to do together have to be rather strenuous hikes, as Ryan has done a number of much less strenuous highpoints either alone or with people other than Tom and Mark.
+Elbert because I was driving in from Ohio and this would prevent me from having to drive further than necessary.
+Also, the hikes that we chose to do together have to be rather strenuous hikes, as I had done a number of much less strenuous highpoints either alone or with people other than Tom and Mark.
 Combining these factors, Colorado seemed like a good choice.